 After the 25th of January Revolution in Egypt in 2011, Hamdeen Sabahi ran as a presidential candidate and came third, next to Ahmed Shafiq and Mohamed Morsi.
 He was the only presidential candidate who was against former Egyptian defence minister Abdel Fattah El-Sisi when he took power in May 2014.

 Hamdeen Sabahy’s dream was to become a film director, but he went into politics instead.
 Still, he has a great passion for filmmaking and film directing.

-The film is about the social history and living conditions of the Cham Muslim community in contemporary Cambodia.
+The film is about the social history and living conditions of the Cham community in contemporary Cambodia.

 Cambodia was ravished by civil war, which lasted from 1975 to 1979.
 During this period the Khmer Rouge, led by Pol Pot, ruled the country and caused mass killing and destruction.

 Pol Pot made urban dwellers move to the countryside to work in collective farms and on forced labor projects.
 The combined effects of executions, harsh working conditions, malnutrition and poor medical care caused the deaths of approximately 25 percent of the Cambodian population.
-The Cham Muslim community was specially effected by the war.
+The Cham community was specially effected by the war.

 The Turkish painter Eşref Armağan was born blind and has never been able to see.
 He taught himself to draw and paint at the age of six after wondering if he could paint the things he was feeling with his hands in a way others would understand.

 With his unique ability to make 3D drawing and color paintings despite his visual disablity, Eşref Armağan has changed our understanding of visuality and hence the world.

 The documentary follows Eşref Armağan as he is invited to take part in one of Europe’s most important cultural events, the Manifesta in Spain 2010, in a meeting between art, culture and modern science.